pbfrandsen/PWS-472-Labs/Lab 7- PCA admix.md

 For this lab, we will be using `bam` files output from `bowtie2` (a read-mapping program), calling variants with `ANGSD`, and then creating a PCA plot and an ADMIXTURE plot.
 Note that this is a very small sample size for an admixture plot, however, the process would be the same with a larger sample size.

 We will be using samfiles that I have already mapped reads to.
-Reminder, that you should create your own folder in which to run these analyses, ideally in your `~/compute` directory (rather than in the class shared directory).
+Reminder, that you should create your own folder in which to run these analyses, ideally in your `~/nobackup/archive` directory (rather than in the class shared directory).

-### 1. Copy the `lab7` directory to your `compute` directory
+### 1. Copy the `lab7` directory to your `archive` directory
 ```
-cd ~/compute
+cd ~/nobackup/archive
-cp -r ~/fsl_groups/fslg_pws472/compute/lab7 ./
+cp -r ~/groups/fslg_pws472/nobackup/archive/lab7 ./
 cd lab7
 ```